dotnetorb/DotNetOrb/README.md

         }
     }

 To run the server we should initialize the orb and obtain a reference to the object adapter (the POA) and activate it to start processing incoming requests.
-We should also create an instance of our server class and make its object refecence available, in this case with a simple file.
+We should also create an instance of our server class and make its object reference available, in this case with a simple file.

     ORB orb = (ORB)ORB.Init();
     var poa = POAHelper.Narrow(orb.ResolveInitialReferences("RootPOA"));